robertdavid010/meteor_init/README.md

 Base application and packages initialization for new [Meteor](https://www.meteor.com/) projects using [BlazeJS](http://blazejs.org/).

+### TODO:
+1. Review all packages for most current patterns and update, or replace as necessary
+	1. Update to SimpleSchema2

 These steps, and the accompanying configuration files, will set up a base MeteorJS app installation with the default BlazeJS renderer.
 This is a bare project, an empty app ready to accept boiler plate code.

 ### Steps to initialize MeteorJS App